 Annual General Meeting

-The Committee Chairman should attend the annual general meeting to answer shareholder questions.
+The Committee Chair should attend the annual general meeting to answer shareholder questions.

 The Committee is authorised by the Board to obtain outside legal or other independent professional advice and to secure the attendance of outsiders with relevant experience and expertise if it considers it necessary.